 - Welfare state

 Peer pressure also known as social pressure can be defined as the influence exerted by others on an individual which leads to change in attitudes or behavior.
-This phenomenon can be explained by a research in which adolescent male were told to drive and different scenarios were provided to them.
-It showed that the chances of risk taking were increased in the presence of peers or passengers and the rate of risk taking decreased when they were alone.
+This phenomenon can be explained by research in which adolescent male was told to drive and different scenarios were provided to them.
+It showed that the chances of risk-taking were increased in the presence of peers or passengers and the rate of risk-taking decreased when they were alone.

 Conformity and Obedience

 - Compliance: this is a form in which an individual adopts himself according to others in order to achieve reward or acceptance by others and to avoid punishment.

 - Internalization: this is a conformity within oneself.
 It means a person adopts attitudes and actions which are according to norms but deep inside he knows that they are correct and whatever he does, he agrees with it as well.

-- Identification: In this a person adopts attitude to attain a satisfying relationship with another person or group.
+- Identification: in this a person adopts an attitude to attain a satisfying relationship with another person or group.